jplf/radiok/README.md

 The server is started by the script start.sh.
 The log files are found in the *run* directory.
 In case of client-side errors a browser has the possibility to show error messages.

+A new version (5.0) was committed in may 2016.
+It is no longer using the nodejs crontab modules which were proven to be buggy.
+Alarms are now triggered by the standard *crontab(1)* unix command.
+To allow `mplayer` to output sound when started from *cron* you must belong to the *audio* group.

 ### Voice control